JasonYao/JasonYao.github.io/content/posts/2021-09-28T22:06:15Z-2021-tech-stack-migration-guide-part-1/index.md

 > **{{<colored text="Domain names are commodities, and domain registrars are fungible" bg-color="var(--background-color)" text-color="red">}}**

-This fact may get lost due to some companies (cough cough Spacesquare) attempting to imply a higher "quality of service" or "premium"-ness to their domain offerings from their brand, but as far as you-as-a-customer are concerned, just because some providers charge a lot more, it doesn't mean
+This fact may get lost due to some companies (cough cough) attempting to imply a higher "quality of service" or "premium"-ness to their domain offerings from their brand, but as far as you-as-a-customer are concerned, just because some providers charge a lot more, it doesn't mean